ChainsAutomation/chains/README.md

 In the Chains documentation we often refer to nodes, devices and services, these are explained below.

 ###Node
 Nodes are computers runnning Chains.
-Multiple machines are supported, and communicate on a regular tcp/ip network.
+Multiple machines are supported, and they communicate on a regular tcp/ip network using RabbitMQ.

 ###Device
-A `device` is a program that controls something in chains, usually a piece of hardware or internet service.
+A `device` is a program that controls something in chains, usually a piece of hardware like a ligh controller or internet service like pushover.net.
 Example devices: PhilipsHue, onewire, timer, pushover.

 ###Service